About the artist:

 computer program he devised for the designing of his art, as well as the do-it-yourself kit for making Op Art

-between 1960-1965, the grid based system established the modular relationships between forms and colours.
-In
+Devised between 1960-1965, the grid based system established the modular relationships between forms and

-it, each painting was based on 15 root forms derived from the circle, square and triangle.
-Variations on these root
+colours.
+In it, each painting was based on 15 root forms derived from the circle, square and triangle.
+Variations on

-forms were then developed and painted using colours from different colour scales, each with 20 hues, and each
+these root forms were then developed and painted using colours from different colour scales, each with 20 hues,

 In what was the zenith for his Op Art, Vasarely had created an art programming language that allowed for endless